pulp-platform/pulpino/README.md

 Done
 - implementation
 - software PWM
+- test

 Postponed
 - delay_microseconds() function because it depends on counting cycles for each instruction
-- test untill interrupt test passes

 Problems
 - software PWM utilizes CPU otherwise would have low frequency
 - when we implement servos later we would face the problem that the 2 timers are already used

+Comment
+- we can merge PWM timer with millis timer in one timer (frequency should suit some devices like motors)

 ## UART